Eshan00/Phisher-Fisher/README.md

     Click the extension icon in the browser toolbar to check the current page's status.
     Get notified if a suspicious domain is detected while browsing.

+    (NOTE: The project uses VirusTotal API for fetching domain reputation.
+Please make sure you get your unique key and paste it in 'background.js')

 License: ---
 This project is licensed under the MIT License.